-The tale of The Wandering Jew has been retold many times throughout modern history.
+The tale of the wanderer character has been retold many times throughout modern history.
 It is often believed that the earliest version of this tale can be found in the Englishman Roger of Wendover’s “Flores Historiarum” (c.
 1228), in which upon meeting the archbishop from Armenia who told him the following story:

 Cartaphilus, a porter of the hall in [Pontius] Pilate’s service, as Jesus was going out of the door, impiously struck him on the back with his hand and said in mockery, ‘Go quicker, Jesus, go quicker!
 Why do you loiter?’